Maine Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a Maine Month-to-Month Lease

-Maine requires that notice for a rental increase be delivered in writing, a minimum of 45 days in advance of the increase taking effect.
+Maine requires a minimum of 45 days advance notice before raising the rent.
 When rent increases for the past 12 months total a 10% increase or more, this requirement increases to 75 days in advance.

 Eviction in Maine Month-to-Month Rentals

-Maine tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Maine tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Maine typically take four to eight weeks.

 For more information on the eviction process in Maine, click here.